pattersongrant/pattersongrant/README.md

 Welcome to my profile!
 - 🚀 I am a Software Engineer.
 - 🔭 I’m currently working on **M-Cals (iOS app)**.
-- 🌱 I’m currently studying at the **University of Michigan College of Engineering**
+- 🌱 I’m currently studying Computer Science at the **University of Michigan**.
 - 📫 How to reach me: **pattersongrant06@gmail.com**

 <!--